Arthur's multiplicity formula for even orthogonal and unitary groups: Preliminaries

 \subsection{Remarks on Whittaker data}

 In the rest of this paper, we will prove Theorem \ref{ThmA} and Theorem \ref{ThmB} by using the theta lift between $G$ and $H$.
-Since the local or global classification of both $G$ and $H$ depends on the choices of Whittaker data on $G^*$ and $H$, and the theta lift also depends on the choice of an additive character, we need to choose these data in a compatible way.
+Since the local and global classifications of both $G$ and $H$ depend on the choices of Whittaker data, and the theta lift also depends on the choice of an additive character, we need to specify the data we are using and their relation.
+Here we are following \cite[Conj.4.4 \& 4.6]{MR3788848} and \cite[Sect.4.4 \& 4.6]{MR3573972}, as we will use their results in later proofs (see Theorem \ref{Prasad.Conj}).
 We now briefly describe the way we choose these data.\\

-Let $F$ be a local or global field.
-Firstly we fix a non-trivial additive character $\psi_F$ of $F$ (or $F\backslash\AAA$ if $F$ is global).
-Next we fix an Whittaker datum $\scrW$ of $G^*$ as follows.\\
+When $F$ is a local field, firstly we fix a non-trivial additive character $\psi_F$ of $F$.
+Besides, we also need some auxiliary data in different cases: \begin{itemize} \item in Case O, we fix an isometry

-In Case $O$, $G$ and $G^*$ are even orthogonal groups.
-We fix an $2n$-dimensional quadratic space $V^+$ over $F$ such that $G^*=O(V^+)$.
-Since $G^*$ is quasi-split, $V^+$ is of form